 Issue: The so called "sharing economy" involves individuals sharing goods and services with strangers, often through a third party's digital network.
 The idea of sharing has thrived and expanded tremendously over the past few years and is becoming an everyday feature in modern society.
-According to a 2015 PwC study, nearly one-fifth of American consumers participate in some form of sharing economy activity.
-Advances in technology, along with the internet and social media, has brought about this economic and cultural shift.
+According to a 2016 Pew Research Center study, 72% of American consumers participate in some form of sharing economy activity.
+Data from Statista forecasts that adults in the sharing economy will reach 86.5 million participants by 2021.
+Advances in technology, changes in consumer expectations, along with the internet and social media, has brought about this economic and cultural shift.
 Uber and Lyft (ride-sharing) as well as Airbnb (accommodation-sharing) are among the most well-known and highest profile companies within the sharing economy.
-However, the sharing economy extends well beyond sharing homes and cars—entrepreneurs are using digital networks to lend office space, parking spots, boats, bicycles, cameras and more.
+However, the sharing economy extends well beyond sharing homes and cars–entrepreneurs are using digital networks to lend office space, parking spots, boats, bicycles, cameras and more.
 While the rapid growth of the sharing economy offers opportunities and challenges, there are some consumer and regulatory issues that need to be carefully navigated.
 The primary concern for insurance regulators is; who is liable if something goes awry, the individual providing the good or service or the company who made the match?

 Overview: The sharing economy–also referenced to as the gig economy, trust economy, peer-to-peer economy, demand economy or collaborate consumption–is a term used to describe a multitude of different companies that offer a variety of services.
 The basic concept is that anyone can make money off of their own goods and services.
 Companies at the forefront of the sharing economy follow the same basic model: strangers share goods or services, connecting through a website or an online application that is facilitated by a third party business.
 Smartphone apps allow people to conduct transactions anywhere with the convenience of their mobile phone, and online payment services offer quick compensation.